Pudsey: Public transport

 Pudsey bus station serves the town.
 The bus station is managed and operated by West Yorkshire Metro.
 It is situated at Market Place and consists of six stands in total.
-Services are operated by SquarePeg.
-TLC Travel, First Leeds and Yorkshire Buses.
+Services are operated by TLC Travel, First Leeds.
 The original bus station was replaced by a new structure that opened on 14 November 2010.
 Metro and Leeds City Council re-built it in the style of similar bus stations in West Yorkshire.
 Buses go from Pudsey to various parts of neighbouring Leeds, such as Armley, Bramley, Chapel Allerton, Cross Gates, Farsley, Horsforth, Headingley, Seacroft (a number of services run from the here to Seacroft bus station) and White Rose Centre, and as far afield as Dewsbury and Bradford.

 Sport

 The England cricket captain Len Hutton was born in nearby Fulneck and was called "the man from Pudsey".
 Raymond Illingworth, another former England cricket captain, was born in Pudsey as was the England fast bowler Matthew Hoggard and the snooker player Danny Fowler.
 For over a hundred years the Yorkshire County Cricket Club had at least one player who came from the old Borough of Pudsey.
 The England opening batsman Herbert Sutcliffe attended Pudsey School and learnt his cricket with the Pudsey St Lawrence and Pudsey Britannia cricket clubs.